 Cultural relations between the two countries date back to the early 19th century.
 In western Azerbaijan (Goygol, Shemkir), numerous historic buildings, including churches, are a reminder that Swabian immigrants settled there from 1819 onwards.

 Germany enjoys a positive image in Azerbaijan.
 A bilateral cultural agreement has been in place since 1995.
 In 2008, Azerbaijan held its first cultural year abroad, Germany being chosen to host the event.
 A cornerstone of cultural relations is the German-Azerbaijani Cultural Association, which runs the Kapellhaus (Chapel House) encounter centre in Baku, in what was once the music room of the adjacent Protestant church.
-The historical building, restored with the help of donations, hosts numerous cultural events throughout the year, some of them funded by the Goethe Institute in Tbilisi that is responsible for the whole region.
+The historical building, restored with the help of donations, hosts numerous cultural events throughout the year, some of them funded by the Goethe Institute in Tbilisi, which is responsible for the whole region.

 German is the third most important foreign language, after Russian and English, and is taught at numerous schools and several universities.
 Four schools in Baku, which form part of the Schools: Partners for the Future network (PASCH), offer German instruction with support from the Goethe Institute and/or the Central Agency for Schools Abroad (ZfA).
 The language work of the Goethe Institute in Tbilisi is conducted by the Language Learning Centre acting as a cooperation partner.

 Each year, the German Academic Exchange Service (DAAD) awards a large number of scholarships as well as promoting academic exchange.
 There are numerous university partnerships between the two countries.
 A DAAD academic teacher is helping to improve the quality of German teaching in Azerbaijan.
-The Goethe Institute makes regular donations of books and equipment to Azerbaijani universities.

 Town twinning arrangements exist between Sumgait and Ludwigshafen and between Baku and Mainz.